hojott/animu/README.md

 Make sure that you have these dependencies installed on your machine:
 - Python 3 and its dev packages
 - Python 3 venv
-- PostgreSQL and its dev packages
+- PostgreSQL and its dev packages (may also work without)

 On Debian/Ubuntu
 ```